Solo: A Star Wars Story: Development

 Phil Lord and Christopher Miller, the film's original directors, were hired in July 2015.

 A first attempt at an appearance of Han Solo as a child was present during the pre-production of Star Wars: Episode III – Revenge of the Sith in 2002, showing an early draft of a young Solo that takes part in the battle on Kashyyyk.

 Later, a planned live-action TV series developed by Star Wars creator George Lucas titled Star Wars: Underworld would have depicted Han Solo's first meeting with Chewbacca and his winning the Millennium Falcon from Lando Calrissian.
 In 2012, about three weeks before Lucasfilm became a Disney property, Lawrence Kasdan had a meeting with Lucas and Kathleen Kennedy about relaunching the franchise and was presented with nine film ideas, devised and sketched by Lucas himself, which included the new sequel trilogy and various spin-offs.
 However, Kasdan wasn't sure if he wanted to make more movies even though the story about Han Solo was the one that inspired him the most, so Lucas commissioned him to write the screenplay.
 After Lucas sold his company to Disney in 2012, Kasdan was hired to help finish the script for Star Wars: The Force Awakens, leaving his son Jonathan Kasdan in charge of writing Solo until his return.
+Jon Kasdan cited the films Treasure Island (1950), Unforgiven (1992), Heat (1995), The Big Lebowski (1998) and Gangster No. 1 (2000) as influences when writing the screenplay.
 The film was internally codenamed "Harry and the Boy" and initially planned to follow The Force Awakens.

 In February 2013, Disney CEO Bob Iger confirmed the development of two Star Wars standalone films, one written by Lawrence Kasdan.
 Shortly thereafter, it was reported that Disney was working on a film featuring Solo.
 Disney CFO Jay Rasulo described the standalone films as origin stories.
 In July, Lucasfilm announced that an anthology film focusing "on how [a] young Han Solo became the smuggler, thief, and scoundrel whom Luke Skywalker and Obi-Wan Kenobi first encountered in the cantina at Mos Eisley" would be released on May 25, 2018.

 The film was supposed to be released after The Force Awakens, but the temporary departure of Kasdan led to the first development of the spin-off Rogue One.
 The project was to be directed by Phil Lord and Christopher Miller from a script by Lawrence and Jonathan Kasdan.
 Kathleen Kennedy would serve as a producer, with Lawrence Kasdan and Jason McGatlin as executive producers; Allison Shearmur and Simon Emanuel also produce.
 Solo's Wookiee friend Chewbacca was also announced to appear in the film.
 In May 2016, Lawrence Kasdan stated that filming would start in January 2017.